lead-harmony-lab/Bluetooth-Sumobot/README.md

 REMEMBER: You must select done / checkmark on the keyboard to lock the changes into the app.
 Otherwise the app will continue to show 'not set' after you have entered in the appropriate text.
 Step 11: Return to the previous screen using the Android back button Step 12: Control the sumobot by pressing on the control icons.

+# Building the control board
+The schematic for controlling this sumbot has been created in KiCad.
+The gerber files can be sent to a board house (I use OSHPark) for fabrication.
+The schematic can also be used as a basis for putting together a breadboarded version of this project.
+I've included a hand-drawn image of the pinout I used for the L293D IC when connecting to the Arduino Uno.